digital-futures-academy/GildedRose-Refactoring-Kata/README.md

 - Thought to extract item type functions into an object within `updateDict.js`
     - Wrote specs for this object's expected outputs
     - Extracted the methods so that the Shop class could select the appropriate method to use depending on the first word of the item.
+- Extracted the funcitonality of each item type into their own classes (found within `src/itemUpdateClasses`).
+	- the item dictionary now refers to each type of item class to choose the correct update method to call